Davidevlops/JS-DSA/string-matching-algorithms copy.md

 ## Welcome to the Algorithm Series: String Matching Algorithms

-When we think about algorithms, sorting and searching often take the spotlight.
+When we think about algorithms, sorting, searching and graphs often take the spotlight.
 But beyond these fundamental operations lies a powerful family of algorithms that quietly power everything from search engines to plagiarism detectors — String Matching Algorithms.

 Whether you’re searching for a keyword in a document, validating user input, or building your own text editor, string matching lies at the heart of it.
-These algorithms make searching through text efficient and intelligent — far beyond the basic indexOf() or includes() methods.
+These algorithms make searching through text efficient and intelligent — far beyond the basic indexOf() or includes() methods in javascript.

 In this article, you’ll learn how string matching works, understand key algorithms like Naïve Search, Knuth–Morris–Pratt (KMP), Rabin–Karp, and Boyer–Moore, and implement them using JavaScript.